Honors & Awards

 Klein transferred to Nebraska from Oakland Community College in Waterford, Mich.
 Prior to spending a year at the junior college level, Klein attended Rochester High School in Rochester, Mich.
 He was coached by Shawn Clement.

 The son of Cristina Furicchia, Louis Klein was born Nov 2, 1991.
 He has an older sister, Cristal.
-Louis is a psychology major and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2014.
+Louis is a psychology major and earned a spot on the Nebraska Scholar-Athlete Honor Roll in both the spring and fall of 2014.